 Use of personal data

 We will use personal data for the purpose it is collected, and keep the data for no longer than necessary for that purpose.
 We may retain your information for as long as your account is active or as needed to provide services, comply with our legal obligations or any of the purposes listed above.
-Access to personal data is strictly limited to personnel of AirHelp and its controlled subsidiaries and affiliates who have appropriate authorization and a clear business need for the data.
+Access to personal data is strictly limited to personnel of AirHelp and its controlled subsidiaries and affiliates who have the appropriate authorization under a corporate binding agreement with AirHelp, and a clear business need for the data.

 Sharing of personal data